Royders/VUE_Tutorial-1/README.md

 ```
 vue create <projectname>
 ```
-Select ` default (babel, eslint) ` since the very project wont need any other features such as `vue router`
+Select ` default (babel, eslint) ` since this is the very first project, you wont need any other features such as `vue router`

 ## Structure of a vue file